Biology and sexual orientation: Prenatal thyroid theory

-The findings from previous research in LGBT populations had called for attention to be paid to thyroid system.
+The findings from previous research in LGBT populations had called for attention to be paid to the thyroid system.
 A commentary by Jeffrey Mullen, published shortly after the 2015 article, underlined the importance of Prenatal Thyroid Model and supported developments in this field.
 Afterwards, several authors have emphasized the role of thyroid system in sexuality while citing the Prenatal Thyroid Model.
 Among them, Carosa et al. concluded that thyroid hormones, affecting the human sexual function strongly, the thyroid gland must be considered, along with the genitals and the brain, a sexual organ.
 As a tertiary source, an authoritative book on the subject of interplay between endocrinology, brain and behavior has also cited the thyroid-homosexuality proposal article in the latest edition.
-Most importantly, a genome-wide genetic association study on male homosexuals identified a significant region on Chromosome 14 which is related to autoimmune thyroid dysfunction in human beings.
-This is apparently a big support to the Prenatal Thyroid Model.

 Genetic influences

 Multiple genes have been found to play a role in sexual orientation.
 Scientists caution that many people misconstrue the meanings of genetic and environmental.
 Environmental influence does not automatically imply that the social environment influences or contributes to the development of sexual orientation.
 Hypotheses for the impact of the post-natal social environment on sexual orientation are weak, especially for males.
-There is, however, a vast non-social environment that is non-genetic yet still biological, such as prenatal development, that likely helps shape sexual orientation.
+There is a vast non-social environment, particularly prenatal development, which remains poorly understood.